mike-huls/py-console/README.md

 # Welcome to py-console
 I've always liked the ease with which we can log colorfull warning, errors and messages using JavaScript in a webbrowser console.
-This package allows you to do just that
+This package allows you to do just that.
+Check out more information [here](https://mikehuls.medium.com/python-printing-colorful-outputs-with-ease-b4e2a183db7c).

 ## Installation
 ```commandline